 The speaking test comprises three parts and lasts for around 11 - 13 minutes.
-It consists of a one-to-one interview between you and the examiner.
+It consists of a one-to-one interview (conducted by video call) between you and the examiner.

 Part 1: you will be asked some general questions about yourself, where you are from, your interests etc. This part lasts 3-4 minutes.